Do Go On - 206 - Dungeons and Dragons

 Bad.

-Bothered about Dungeons and Dragons, bad.
+The bothered about Dungeons and Dragons, bad.

-talking about this massive man?
-I've forgotten.
 Dave said something about a security guy.

-the awkward person that I am, I didn't hesitate.
-I just walked into work and said, like, hello,
+I just walked into work and said like, hello, and just kept walking.

-and just kept walking.
-That's not awkward, that's less than awkward.
+That's less than awkward.

 Yeah, you're right.

-that was a weird thing to do.
+But also, if something had happened, that was a weird thing to do.

-But nothing had happened, just an interview was happening.
+Just an interview was happening.

-Man, it was an absolute bad-ass.
+Man, he was an absolute bad ass.

-Bothered us.
+Bothered ass.

 Do go on.